-A velvety lightened-up artichoke jalapeno dip packed with flavors of sautéed jalapenos, garlic and shallots tossed with wilted spinach and chunks of baby artichokes!
-This satisfying appetizer or snack is great to serve for your family or the next party!
+A velvety lightened-up artichoke jalapeno dip!
+It's packed with flavors of sautéed jalapenos, garlic and shallots tossed with spinach and satisfying chunks of baby artichokes.
+Serve this crowd-pleasing dip warm or cold.

 Gratify Foods makes gluten-free snacks and was so kind to send me a few of their products to test out and share with you.
 I just love their crackers and pretzels and paired them with our artichoke jalapeno dip.
 Check them out because I think you will be beyond please how tasty their gluten-free snacks are!